gruntwork-io/docs/README.md

 This will create and serve a production build.
 This can be used to verify the expected behaviors in a production environment and view the Google analytics.

+# Linking to other pages

+We only allow absolute links to other internal docs pages, e.g. `(modules)[/2.0/docs/library/concepts/modules]`.
+This is to ensure that links work when the site is deployed to s3 which always appends a trailing slash.

 # Customizable Values

 It's often useful to present the user with the ability to edit a variable inline to documentation.
 For example, you're about to present a block of code that references an S3 bucket name.
 Rather than put in a fixed placeholder like <BUCKET_NAME> which the user has to manually edit, you can use our CustomizableValue component.
 This component will render as a clickable text field which, when clicked, switches to an input.
 Any inputted characters will be auto-propegated to all other instances of the component that share the same ID.
 You can use this component both as a React component and inline to MDX code blocks.
 We have swizzled the CodeBlock components to make this possible.